mriccell/docker-image-new/OCR-landing-v0.2.md

 This Docker Image contains the Oracle WebLogic Server Kubernetes Operator, which is available and open sourced at (https://oracle.github.io/weblogic-kubernetes-operator).
-The operator can manage any number of WebLogic domains running in a Kubernetes environment.
-It provides a mechanism to create domains, automates domain startup, allows scaling WebLogic clusters up and down either manually (on-demand) or through integration with WLDF or Prometheus, manages load balancing for web applications deployed in WebLogic clusters, and provides integration to ElasticSearch, Logstash and Kibana.
+The operator can manage any number of WebLogic Server domains running in a Kubernetes environment.
+It provides a mechanism to create domains, automates domain startup, allows scaling WebLogic Server clusters up and down either manually (on-demand) or through integration with the WebLogic Diagnostic Framework (WLDF) or Prometheus, manages load balancing for web applications deployed in WebLogic Server clusters, and provides integration to ElasticSearch, Logstash and Kibana.

-The operator uses the standard Oracle WebLogic Server 12.2.1.3 Docker image, from the Docker store.
+The WebLogic Server Kubernetes Operator uses the standard Oracle WebLogic Server 12.2.1.3 Docker image, from the Docker store.
 It treats this image as immutable, and all of the state is persisted in a Kubernetes persistent volume.
 This allows us to treat all of the pods as throwaway and replaceable, and it completely eliminates the need to manage state written into Docker containers at runtime (because there is none).

-The operator can expose the WebLogic administration console to external users (if desired), and can also allow external T3 access, e.g. for WLST.
-Domains can talk to each other, allowing distributed transactions, etc. All of the pods are configured with Kubernetes liveness and readiness probes, so that Kubernetes can automatically restart failing pods, and the load balancer configuration can include only those managed servers in the cluster that are actually ready to service user requests.
+The WebLogic Server Kubernetes Operator can expose the WebLogic Server administration console to external users (if desired), and can also allow external T3 access, e.g. for WLST.
+Domains can talk to each other, allowing distributed transactions, etc. All of the pods are configured with Kubernetes liveness and readiness probes, so that Kubernetes can automatically restart failing pods, and the load balancer configuration can include only those managed servers in the WebLogic Server cluster that are actually ready to service user requests.

 # Getting Started
 ## The Oracle WebLogic Server Kubernetes Operator has the following requirements: